-There’s steps you can take to prevent your emails from landing up in your recipient’s Spam folders.
-We’ve listed some of the best practices you should start following immediately.
+There are steps you can take to prevent your emails from ending up in your recipient’s Spam folders.
+We’ve listed some of the best practices you should follow –

 - Include a text version of your email

 Including a text version of your email in HTML emails is the easiest way to avoid emails ending up in the spam folder.
 You are greatly reducing the chances of your email being filtered as SPAM.

 Also, Microsoft Outlook includes an auto-preview feature that displays the first 3 lines of your email.
 This gives your recipients a chance to preview your email before deciding to open it.
 By default, the auto-preview will display the first few lines of your text email.

 Always try and provide a relevant summary of the contents of your email in the first few sentences in the text version of the email.

 - Maintain a good text to image ratio

 Usually spam filters cannot identify images, and so if you include more images, it is likely to end up in the Spam folder.

 - Avoid spam trigger words and phishing phrases